Parenting a Child With ADHD: 7 Strategies for Improving Your Child's Behavior

 If your child has low brain electrical activity, teaching them how to increase it might help them alleviate their ADHD symptoms.
 The brain's electrical activity is measured using a device known as an electroencephalograph (EEG), and neurofeedback is a form of EEG brain-training technology that has been used for over 40 years to train dysregulated brainwaves.

-Neurofeedback is based on a learning method called operant conditioning, which involves rewards and punishments for behavior.
+Neurofeedback for ADHD is based on a learning method called operant conditioning, which involves rewards and punishments for behavior.
 Through operant conditioning, an association is made between a behavior and a consequence (whether negative or positive).

 The goal is to train the brain to regulate itself and help your child understand when their brain is in the desired state.
 Eventually, their brain may be able to maintain a more balanced state even when it's not receiving feedback.